 As someone who is likely struggling to make ends meet due to the extent of your injuries, it makes sense that the cost of hiring a personal injury lawyer in Kentucky would be of utmost importance to you.
-Fortunately, costs aren’t an issue when you choose Wilt & Klausing, PLLC.
+Fortunately, costs aren’t an issue when you choose Wilt & Thompson, PLLC.
 Our attorneys work with our clients on contingency, which means you won’t pay a dime unless or until we win your case.

 Get Help from a Car Accident Lawyer in Kentucky

-When you have suffered traumatic injuries in an auto wreck and are unsure of how to go about holding the liable party accountable for their negligent actions, reach out to an experienced Kentucky car accident lawyer at Wilt & Klausing, PLLC.
+When you have suffered traumatic injuries in an auto wreck and are unsure of how to go about holding the liable party accountable for their negligent actions, reach out to an experienced Kentucky car accident lawyer at Wilt & Thompson, PLLC.

 You can give our office a call at 502-253-9110 or fill out the quick contact form we have provided at the bottom of this page when you are ready to schedule your free claim review.